guptam/kylo-docs-test/KyloSetupWizardDeploymentGuide.rst

 TAR file that contains everything in the /opt/thinkbig/setup folder including the downloaded application binaries.

 a.
-Install the Data Lake Accelerator RPM on a node that has internet access
+Install the Kylo RPM on a node that has internet access.

 b.
 Run "/opt/thinkbig/setup/generate-offline-install.sh